samueldanso/Proof9/README.md

 ## Problem

-Creators of music, voice, and sound struggle to prove ownership, protect their work, and monetize it effectively.
+Musuc creators struggle to prove ownership, protect their work, and monetize it effectively.
 Licensing is complicated, piracy is rampant, and current systems lack transparency, especially for independent artists.

 ## Solution